slott56/functional-SQL/docs/_build/html/_sources/funcsql.rst.txt

 The :py:func:`funcsql.fetch` function embodies the **Essential SQL Algorithm**.
 It executes the query object, consuming rows from tables and producing rows in a result.
-Along the way, it builds :py:class:`funcsql.QueryComposite` objects which are provided to lambdas to evaluate expressions.
+Along the way, it builds :py:class:`funcsql.CompositeRow` objects which are provided to lambdas to evaluate expressions.

 Table and Row
 =============